Trending Articles

 Eat avocados, nuts, bananas, eggs, and Brussels sprouts (the latter is not recommended if you have an important meeting).

-Omega-3 fatty acids (found in nuts, avocados, eggs, Brussels sprouts, etc.) reduce inflammation and lead to reduced stress.
 In contrast, potassium (e.g., found in bananas) helps regulate your blood pressure, which rises during stressful periods times increased.

 Talk To Yourself